 - Material: Platinum, gold or silver — decide which precious metal you want

-- Type: Decide the specific kind of jewellery you’re looking for—rings, a pair of earrings, necklaces, bracelets or bangles
+- Type: Decide the specific kind of jewellery you’re looking for—a ring, a pair of earrings, a necklace, a bracelet or bangles

 - Color: Have some idea of the color you want: all white, gold with red or blue (depending on her favorite color or stone), rose gold with white stones, etc.

-- Size: Make sure you understand your exact size requirement (rings for women) as well as the overall design size, whether it’s delicate or slender to chunky or bold
+- Size: Make sure you understand your exact size requirement (for rings) as well as the overall design size, whether it’s delicate or slender to chunky or bold

 - Style: Jewellery is crafted on a specific design language, so decide if you want contemporary, minimalist pieces or temple jewellery that is more elaborate Traditional pieces will also work really well if your lady love is a fan of heritage jewellery